 BEST PLACES TO STAY IN CORFU IN RODA

-11. Sidari, where to stay in Corfu for the young and young-at-heart
+11. Sidari, where to stay in Corfu for a mix of beach and nightlife

 A few kilometres west of Roda, on Corfu’s north coast, sits Sidari.
 A resort boasting over 14,000 beds, it is unashamedly aimed at the young package holiday makers.